-- How did you begin to think about this problem? - What is another way you could solve this problem? - How could you prove - Can you explain how your answer is different from or the same as [student]'s answer? - Let's break the problem into parts.
+- How did you begin to think about - How could you prove - Can you explain how your answer is different from or the same as [student]'s answer? - Let's break the problem into parts.
 What would the parts be? - Can you explain this part more specifically? - Does that always work? - Can you think of a case where that wouldn't work? - 34 How did you organize your information?
 Your thinking?